Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 \item \textbf{Tool Response Handling (18 issues)}: This category covers issues that arise when processing, validating, or interpreting the outputs returned by tools before they are forwarded to the host.
 These faults stem from unbounded or improperly segmented responses, schema/format mismatches, poor error signaling and diagnostic feedback, inadequate exception handling, and unsafe prompt/input handling that introduces security risks.
-For example, a server began returning full embedding vectors in tool outputs, causing extreme token inflation.
-Each fact included ``\texttt{attributes.fact\_embedding}'' with \textit{``1536 float values''}, inflating responses from \textit{``\(\sim\)5K to 250K+ tokens''} and producing a \textit{``50x''} cost increase.
-Removing embeddings from responses resolved the issue \cite{ex_tool_response}.
 The four subgroups below capture the primary classes of tool response-related faults. \begin{enumerate} \item \textit{Response Size and Continuation Control (7 issues)}: Issues caused by tool responses that are excessively large, unbounded, or not properly segmented, including oversized JSON payloads, high-volume data objects, or long text outputs.
 These responses can exceed model context limits, trigger repeated continuation requests, or lead to degraded performance or stalls.
 Such faults arise from insufficient control over response size, streaming, or continuation boundaries. \item \textit{Schema and Format Compatibility Management (7 issues)}: Issues arising from mismatches in data structure, schema, or content format between tools and servers, including incorrect field names, incompatible shapes or layouts, or unsupported data types.
 These faults lead to parsing failures, validation errors, or improper interpretation of tool responses. \item \textit{Error Reporting and Robustness (3 issues)}: Issues where tools or servers fail to surface errors clearly or handle exceptional conditions safely, including missing or undefined methods, uninformative messages, and unhandled exceptions.
 These faults lead to crashes or user confusion due to inadequate diagnostic feedback or insufficient defensive handling. \item \textit{Security and Prompt Sanitization (1 issue)}: Issues involving unsafe or unsanitized handling of user inputs in prompts or tool configurations, including improper variable interpolation, unvalidated parameters, or prompt structures that expose tools to injection or other security risks.
 These faults arise when input handling fails to enforce safety constraints or isolate untrusted content. \end{enumerate}